ts4z/barge.org/content/barge/history/_index.md

 tags:
  - history
 type: directory
+summary: BARGE 2025 will be our 35th event...
 ---

-BARGE 2025 will be our 35th event, <!--more--> so lots of things have happened, chronicled haphazardly over this site.
+BARGE 2025 will be our 35th event, so lots of things have happened, chronicled haphazardly over this site.

 We've split this page into a [year-by-year](by-year) page as well as a few